New Orleans Motorcycle Accident Lawyer

 Connect with a New Orleans Motorcycle Accident Attorney

-At Wright Gray, we dedicate ourselves to getting every client the settlement he or she needs to recover after a traumatic motorcycle accident collision.
-Whether you’re injured or grieving, you need help getting back on your feet, and we want to help you do that.
+At Wright Gray Law Firm, our New Orleans motorcycle accident lawyers dedicate themselves to getting every client the settlement they need to recover after a traumatic motorcycle accident collision.
+Whether you're injured or grieving, you need help getting back on your feet, and we want to help you do that.
 We even offer free consultations so you can see before you sign anything that we can get your case settled.

-As with every type of accident, proving fault is essential in a motorcycle crash.
+As with every type of accident, proving fault is essential in a motorcycle accident case.
 Unfortunately, many people assume that the motorcyclist is always responsible for a collision.
-This thought is wrong because many other parties could be liable.
+This notion is wrong because many other parties could be liable.
 Establishing responsibility for a motorcycle accident is crucial because Louisiana is a fault accident state.
-This means that the at fault party compensates the injured victim for their losses.
+This means that the at-fault party and their insurance company compensate the injured victim for their medical bills and other losses.

 Any of the parties below can be liable for a motorcycle crash.